 Robert R. Laha, Jr., D.Min., Th.M., Ph.D., was born and raised in Kentucky where he was active in church and community affairs.
 As a child of the church, he felt the first stirring of a call to ministry in his high school years leading him to a church related college in Tennessee.
 While in college he began doing youth work in local churches, which led to a full time job after graduation.
 That work confirmed his sense of call and led him to undertake a theological education at Union Theological Seminary in Virginia as a Bridges Scholar.
 He engaged in additional graduate work both at UTS and at Oxford University where he was named an Oxford Foundation Fellow.
 He maintains a keen interest in preaching, teaching and social justice work.

 He has served churches in Tennessee, Virginia, and Louisiana and has served the larger church at every level including a stint on the General Assembly Council and its Executive Committee.
-He currently serves on the Council of National Capitol Presbytery.
+He currently serves on the Permanent Judicial Commission of National Capital Presbytery.
 He is the author of a commentary on Jeremiah and is working on additional manuscripts related to biblical interpretation.

-For fun, he enjoys the theater, cooking, interior design, boating, golf, Harley riding and spoiling his granddaughter!
+For fun, he enjoys the theater, cooking, interior design, boating, golf, Harley riding and spoiling his granddaughters!
 He is married to Sally, a first grade teacher and an ordained Elder in the church.
-Together, they have two surviving children, Jenny, and Ben, and one adorable granddaughter, Grace.
+Together, they have two surviving children, Jenny, and Ben, and two adorable granddaughters, Grace and Samantha.

 Ann Herlin came to the Meeting House in 2001, after receiving her Master of Divinity degree from Austin Presbyterian Theological Seminary.
 Prior to seminary, she taught first grade for two years in South Texas (as part of Teach for America), and then spent 16 months teaching English to elementary students in Costa Rica.
 She received her BA from Yale University in 1993.

 Ann has served on the boards of the Alexandria Tutoring Consortium (ATC), and the Reformed Institute of Metropolitan Washington, and currently serves on the Church Development Committee of National Capital Presbytery.
-She is married to Terry Staley, and they have one daughter, Leah.
+She is married to Terry Staley, and they have a daughter, Leah, and a son named Benjamin.
 Ann currently works part-time at the Meeting House.

 Mary comes to the Meeting House from Trinity Presbyterian Church in Herndon, Va., where she served as Director of Youth Ministry from August 2009 to the present.
 In that position, Mary planned and led youth activities for grades 4 through 12.
 Those activities included weekly youth fellowship meetings, mission and service activities (including summer youth mission trips), retreats, fundraisers, Youth Sunday, Youth Advisory Committee meetings and special events.
 Mary is recently received a Certificate in Youth Ministry from Princeton Theological Seminary.